 LessonUp's UK team recently attended an education event.
 Several teachers approached us asking if our platform was like 'TeacherMatic.'
 We hadn’t heard of it, so we looked it up afterwards and found that TeacherMatic is an AI toolkit designed to generate lesson plans, rubrics, worksheets, and other materials—similar to ChatGPT.

 LessonUp, on the other hand, offers a different approach.
 It is an online teaching platform designed to make learning more engaging.
 Teachers can find, create, and teach interactive lessons, without needing to switch between platforms.
 With features like quiz questions, mind maps, hotspots, and videos, it ensures student participation and provides valuable insights into their learning.
-LessonUp also offers an embedded AI assistant, Maia—yet whether you choose to use AI assistance or not is up to you.
+LessonUp also offers a number of AI tools — yet whether you choose to use AI support or not is up to you.

-Maia can also help you create quiz questions based on your lesson slides.
-If you already have a strong, well-researched lesson, Maia can pull content from your slides to create a set of quiz questions that you can choose from.
+AI can also help you create quiz questions based on your lesson slides.
+If you already have a strong, well-researched lesson, AI can pull content from your slides to create a set of quiz questions that you can choose from.
 This allows you to save time while ensuring your quizzes are relevant.